 - Helping news organizations understand how to adapt to an environment of continuous change.
 Theories of organizational culture and leadership can identify the barriers to change and how to overcome them.

-- Looking at how new digital tools like social media allow journalists to do a better job reporting, promoting their content, and meaningfully engaging with the diverse communities they serve.
+- Understanding the impact of social platforms on journalism and how they can help journalists do a better job reporting, promoting their content, and meaningfully engaging with the diverse communities they serve – and what risks to avoid.

 A full listing of all articles I’ve published in academic journals and the trade press, as well as conference papers I’ve had accepted for presentation at conferences such as the Association for Education in Journalism and Mass Communication, the International Communication Association, and the International Symposium on Online Journalism.